bknguyen1999/Snake/a4/README.txt

   Users should use this tool when panning and zooming
 - The undo and redo buttons can undo an unlimited number of actions
 - The undo and redo will bring you to the page where the action was undone/redone
+- Also, the app saves its data when the user switches activities and then restores the data when the user comes back to the app

 Links to pictures used: